 - Requiring all building and engineering projects to include a sustainability case.

-We are delighted that in 2016 our emissions were down by 24%, our facilities emissions down by 49% compared to 2015.
-Zurich is carbon neutral, reaching the milestone at the end of 2014 through our internal carbon emissions reduction efforts and by using a forestry project in Indonesia to offset emissions that cannot be eliminated.
+We are delighted that in 2017 our per FTE emissions were down by 24%, our facilities emissions down by 49% compared to 2015.
+Zurich is carbon neutral, reaching the milestone at the end of 2014 through our internal carbon emissions reduction efforts and by using a forestry project in Indonesia to offset emissions that cannot be eliminated./p>

 Plans for 2018